William Glackens: my great Uncle

 William Glackens (1870 - 1938) was an Illustrator and American Impressionist, a modernist.
 Looking at the history of American Art, Glackens is considered one of the most influential artists of his time.
 I'm proud to say, William Glackens is family to me!

 Glackens married my grandfather's sister, Edith Dimock in 1904.
 She was an artist as well.
 Edith and William had two children; Ira Glackens born in 1907 and Lenna Glackens born in 1913.
 Lenna was named after her maternal grandmother, Lenna Demont Dimock and Ira was named after his maternal grandfather Ira Dimock, a wealthy silk manufacturer.
-I am so pleased to have been given the family name; Lenna.
+I am so pleased I was given the family name; Lenna.